sarah-jallot/esg_scoring/notebooks/data_exploration.md

 import pandas as pd
 import numpy as np
-import matplotlib.pyplot as plt import seaborn as sns import pprint from sklearn.preprocessing import OneHotEncoder
+import matplotlib.pyplot as plt from matplotlib.pyplot import figure from numpy import unique from numpy import where import seaborn as sns import pprint from sklearn.preprocessing import OneHotEncoder